CHAPTER 7 - CATALYSIS

 c.
 Why is DNA found as a repetitive double-stranded helix but RNA is usually found as a single stranded molecule which can form complicated tertiary structures with some ds-RNA motifs?

 Another reason for the absence of the 2' OH in DNA is that it allows the deoxyribose ring in DNA to pucker in just the right way to sterically allow extended ds-DNA helices (B type).
-The pucker in deoxyribose and ribose can be visualized by aligning all the atoms in the ring into a single plane defined by the ring atoms C1', O, and C4'.
+The pucker in deoxyribose and ribose can be visualized by visualizing a single plane in the sugar ring defined by the ring atoms C1', O and C4'.
 If a ring atom is pointing in the same direction as the C4'-C5' bond, the ring atom is defined as endo.
 If it is pointing in the opposite direction, it is defined as exo (see Jmol below).
-In deoxyribose, the C2' ring atoms can be either endo or exo.
-In normally found ds DNA (B form), C2' is in the endo form.
-It can also adopt the C3' endo form, leading to the formation of another less common helix, the ds-A helix.
-In contrast, steric interference prevents ribose in RNA from adopting the 2'endo conformation, and allows only the 3'endo form, precluding the occurrences of extended ds-B-RNA helices.
+In the most common form of double-stranded DNA, B-DNA, which is the iconic extended double helix you know so well, C2' is in the endo form.
+It can also adopt the C3' endo form, leading to the formation of another less common helix, more open ds-A helix.
+In contrast, steric interference prevents ribose in RNA from adopting the 2'endo conformation, and allows only the 3'endo form, precluding the occurrences of extended ds-B-RNA helices but allowing more open, A-type helices.

 Now lets review the kinds of structure adopted by the 3 major macromolecules, DNA, RNA and proteins.
 DNA predominately adopts the classic ds-BDNA structure, although this structure is wound around nucleosomes and "supercoiled" in cells since it must be packed into the nucleus.
 This extended helical form arise in part from the significant electrostatic repulsions of two strands of this polyanions (even in the presence of counterions).
 Given its high charge density, it is not surprising that it is complexed with positive proteins and does not adopt complex tertiary structures.
 RNA, on the other hand, can not form long B-type double-stranded helices (due to steric constraints of the 2'OH and the resulting 3'endo ribose pucker).
 Since it doesn't have the same charge density as the double-stranded DNA, it can adopt complex tertiary conformations (albeit with significant counterion binding to stabilize the structure) and in doing so can form regions of secondary structure (ds-A RNA) in the form of stem/hairpin forms.
 Proteins, with its combination of polar charged, polar uncharged, and nonpolar side chains have little electrostatic hindrance in the adoption of secondary and tertiary structures.
 That RNA and proteins can both adopt tertiary structures with potential binding and catalytic sites makes them ideal catalysts for chemical reactions.
 RNA, given its 4 nucleotide motif can clearly also carry genetic information, making it an ideal candidate for the first evolved macromolecules enabling the development of life.
 Proteins with a great abundance of organic functionalities would eventually supplant RNA as a better choice for life's catalyst.
 DNA, with its greater stability, would supplant RNA as the choice for the main carrier of genetic information.